arfurlaneto/bootcamp-gostack09-gobarber/README.md

 You will need some SMTP configurations as well.
 For tests, you can use https://mailtrap.io/.
 If you want to use sentry (https://sentry.io/), set the SENTRY_DNS too.

-Next, you install de dependencies and run the database migrations:
+Install the dependencies and run the database migrations:
 ```
 yarn
 yarn sequelize db:migrate